WalterMaroney/Cosmos.Cms/README.md

 * Starting in December of 2021 management at the Department of Technology decided to make this project open-source.

+* January 2022 this project officially "opened its doors" for business as an open-source project.

 * In January of 2022 [Tek Yantra](https://tekyantra.com/) offered to sponsor this project and become a contributor.
 Tek Yantra staff have been involved with this project from the begining.

 * Now the project is in a phase where we are trying to grow our developer and user community.